 Why choose SLU's Center for Environmental Education and Training?

-CEET courses are appropriately authorized or accredited, so you can be certain your are receiving quality training that meets compliance criteria, and continuing education credits (CEUs) are available.
+CEET courses are appropriately authorized or accredited, so you can be certain you are receiving quality training that meets compliance criteria.
+Continuing education credits (CEUs) are available.
 Courses are approved by various entities, including:

 - U.S. Department of Labor

 Authorized OSHA Training Institute courses offered through the Great Plains OSHA Education Centers.

 - Accrediting State Agencies in Missouri and Illinois

 Occupational lead programs are accredited by the Missouri Department of Health and Senior Services and the Illinois Department of Public Health.